et0and/portfolio-redux/content/projects.md

 ↳ An art history resource

-[This Building Does Not Exist](/projects/this-building-does-not-exist) ↳ A experiment generating buildings with StyleGAN
+[This Building Does Not Exist](/projects/this-building-does-not-exist) ↳ An experiment generating buildings with StyleGAN

 [Whitecub.es](/projects/whitecubes)
 ↳ An interactive art map